LuxAter/LuxAtrumStudio.github.io/source/_posts/Estl.md

 #include<estl/matrix.hpp>
 ```

-The *matrix* fiel is primarily to provide a mathematical matrix object.
-Useing templated arguments, the matrix class provides all common mathematical matrix operations, utilizing the templated types commands. **Note** that sparce matrix optimizations have not been implemented.
+The *matrix* file is primarily to provide a mathematical matrix object.
+Using templated arguments, the matrix class provides all common mathematical matrix operations, utilizing the templated types commands. **Note** that sparse matrix optimizations have not been implemented.

 ## Stream ##